-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Fishmadmanshop, he or she may at any time contact any employee of the controller.
+If one of the conditions as mentioned above is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Fishmadmanshop, he or she may at any time contact any employee of the controller.
 The employee of the Fishmadmanshop will arrange the restriction of the processing.

 f) Right to data portability

-In order to assert the right to data portability, the data subject may at any time contact any employee of the Fishmadmanshop.
+In order to assert the right to data portability, the data subject may contact any employee of the Fishmadmanshop at any time.

 g) Right to object

-If the Fishmadmanshop processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
-This applies to profiling to the extent that it is related to such direct marketing.
-If the data subject objects to the Fishmadmanshop to the processing for direct marketing purposes, the Fishmadmanshop will no longer process the personal data for these purposes.
+Suppose the Fishmadmanshop processes personal data for direct marketing purposes.
+In that case, the data subject shall have the right to object at any time to processing personal data concerning him or her for such marketing.
+This applies to profiling to the extent that it relates to such direct marketing.
+If the data subject objects to the Fishmadmanshop for processing for direct marketing purposes, the Fishmadmanshop will no longer process the personal data for these purposes.

-In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to processing of personal data concerning him or her by the Fishmadmanshop for scientific or historical research purposes, or for statistical purposes pursuant to Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.
+In addition, the data subject has the right, on grounds relating to his or her particular situation, to object to the processing of personal data concerning him or her by the Fishmadmanshop for scientific or historical research purposes or statistical purposes under Article 89(1) of the GDPR, unless the processing is necessary for the performance of a task carried out for reasons of public interest.

-In order to exercise the right to object, the data subject may contact any employee of the Fishmadmanshop.
-In addition, the data subject is free in the context of the use of information society services, and notwithstanding Directive 2002/58/EC, to use his or her right to object by automated means using technical specifications.
+To exercise the right to object, the data subject may contact any employee of the Fishmadmanshop.
+In addition, the data subject is free in using information society services, notwithstanding Directive 2002/58/EC, to use his or her right to object by automated means using technical specifications.

 h) Automated individual decision-making, including profiling